jeremywillans/webex-rss/README.md

 The simplest deployment method is using [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/)

 1. Clone / Download repository
+   - Only docker-compose.yml is needed if using prebuilt docker image
 2. Update the included docker-compose.yml file with the correct Environmental parameters
+3. - Use the prebuilt image available on Docker Hub (default in docker-compose.yml)
+   - Build local image - Uncomment build and comment image lines in docker-compose.yml
-3. Provision and start the Integration using `docker-compose up -d`, image will be built on load
+4. Provision and start the service using `docker-compose up -d`
-4. Review the console logs using `docker logs webex-rss -f` (assuming you are using the default container name)
+5. Review the console logs using `docker logs webex-rss -f` (assuming you are using the default container name)

 ### Environmental Variables